MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 For example, your diagram may look similar to the following workflow diagram.

 ![A close up of text on a white background Description automatically generated](media/34ffe680f9aecfc6c3e3b8d38d641f06.png)

 A close up of text on a white background Description automatically generated

+A close up of text on a white background Description automatically generated